The Public Art Podcast

 Representing a wide range of special places and stories, the collection is available for your research, enjoyment, memory or inspiration at https://www.mauipublicart.org/hui-moolelo.html.

-Recorded in February 2025
+Recorded 10/3/25 in Pāʻia

 The goal of the Hui Mo‘olelo program is to capture an authentic moment of connection through stories that are embedded in a Hawai‘i sense of place.
 As participants complete our immersive storytelling workshop, each identify a partner to engage in an audio-recorded talk-story that captures these connective moments.
 These recordings become the basis for annual requests for proposals to interpret as a work of public art in collaboration with community members.
 Proposals are selected by a community panel, followed by an intensive learning and cultural exchange that is rooted in specific places throughout Maui County.